iwoithe/Nodes/README.md

 ## Features

-- No external dependencies - only the C++ standard library is been used
+- No external dependencies - only the C++ standard library is used
 - Backend only - you can implement your own frontend
 - Simple API (at least in my opinion)
 - Node muting